 9

-An award-winning restaurant, a tranquil, leafy location close to the city center, and oodles of Victorian charm – the Marmadukes Town House Hotel has it all.
-The homely hotel sits in the heart of buzzing Bootham and is a mere 10-minute walk to the historic city center.
-Oh, and it’s also gay friendly!
+If you’re vintage-crazy like us, the Clementine’s Town House Hotel is right up your alley.
+An award-winning restaurant, a tranquil, leafy location close to the city center, and oodles of Victorian charm – this one has it all.
+What’s even better is that this homely hotel sits in the heart of buzzing Bootham and is a mere 10-minute walk to the historic city center.
+Oh, and it’s also gay-friendly!

 This 1881-built red-brick townhouse still has remnants of the original structure, like stained-glass windows and Victorian-tiled floors.
-Each room here is a treasure trove of vintage curios, due to the keen antique collecting nature of the owners.
-So, you’ll find a mixture of beds, chairs, rugs, and cabinets from every era from Edwardian to Georgian.
-Apart from the charming lounge, the restaurant and bar are the only public spaces.
-Everything from breakfast to dinner is a veritable feast, as is the list of cocktails.
+Each room here is a treasure trove of vintage curios due to the keen antique-collecting nature of the owners.
+That’s what we’d gab all day about!
+So, we found a mixture of beds, chairs, rugs, and cabinets from every era, from Edwardian to Georgian.
+Apart from the charming lounge, the restaurant, and bar are the only public spaces.
+Everything from breakfast to dinner was a veritable feast, as was the list of cocktails.
 Props to the staff for knowing everything about pairings on the menu to the best things to do in town.
 Finally, the hotel offers parking for 7 GBP (9 USD) a day, which is a real perk for an expensive place like York.

-21 rooms across two buildings mean staying here is as intimate as staying at a hotel can get.
+21 rooms across two buildings mean staying here was as intimate as staying at a hotel can get.
 Every room is individually decked out in pale blues, yellows, reds, and mint greens with dark-wood antiques.
-While all rooms are ensuite, only a few have baths; so, check before booking.
-If you want to splash, choose the Loft Suite which has a sauna in the bathroom.
-It makes for the perfect nest for you and your partner.
+While all rooms are ensuite, only a few have baths, so check before booking.
+Since we wanted to splash, we chose the Loft Suite, which has a sauna in the bathroom.
+It was the perfect nest for us and our partner.

 Check Rates on: